 In response to reports about deforestation among certified farms, UTZ (the international sustainable agriculture organization that merged with the Rainforest Alliance last year) conducted a deforestation risk analysis from 2017 – 2018.
 The analysis identified 61 groups in Cote d'Ivoire as “high risk,” either for their proximity to protected areas or for a high degree of forest cover loss.
 In 2018 we required these 61 groups to supply GPS points for 100 percent of their farms.

 In April 2019, the Rainforest Alliance launched the cocoa assurance plan to strengthen transparency along the cocoa supply chain.
 As part of that plan, we halted all new cocoa certifications in Cote d’Ivoire and Ghana.
-As of September, the certifications for 30 of the 61 “high-risk” groups have expired, while 26 remain active, 4 are under review, and 1 is suspended.
+As of September, the certifications for 30 of the 61 “high-risk” groups have expired.
+Another 26 remain active, 4 are under review, and 1 is suspended.

-We are working to map 100 percent of certified farms by 2021.
+We are working to map 100 percent of certified cocoa farms in the region by 2021.
 To date, we have mapped GPS data for 15 percent of UTZ certified farms in Cote d’Ivoire that were certified in 2018-2019 against the newly adjusted protected areas (June 2019 MINEF).
-In this ongoing mapping work, the UTZ program has so far identified that 4,932 smallholder farms located in newly adjusted protected areas were certified until September 30, 2019 in Cote d’Ivoire farm groups.
+In this ongoing mapping work, the UTZ program has so far identified that 4,932 smallholder farms in Cote d’Ivoire located in newly adjusted protected areas.
 These farm certifications expired on September 30, 2019, and have not been re-certified.